open-amt-cloud-toolkit/mps/docs/Glossary.md

 **CIRA Config Control:**

 **Client Control Mode (CCM)**: An alternative to ACM provisioning mode that does not require a purchased certificate.
-Use this mode to setup Active Edge software features quickly.
+Use this mode to setup the Open AMT Cloud Toolkit software features quickly.

 **Container (Docker*):** The instantiation, or running instance, of a Docker image.